 We are going to split this layout into two parts and wire it separately .

-• Click contentiously , If you have mistakenly click on elsewhere instead of center press “Ctrl”+”Z” to undo .You can interrupt the connecting by pressing “Enter” then you can continue connecting by clicking on the last pixel LEDs center that you have wired .
-Then , Continue the wiring .
+• Click contentiously , If you have mistakenly click on somewhere else instead of center , Press “Ctrl”+”Z” to undo .You can interrupt the connecting by pressing “Enter”.
+Then , You can continue connecting by clicking on the last pixel LEDs center that you have wired .
+Then , Continue the wiring as usual .

 • Once a wiring for one port is done .
 Press “Enter” and click on line tool again and continue wiring the pixel LED references for the second port .